tml3nr/playground/README.md

 Packages included:

 - alsaequal (taken from AUR)
+- mpd-archphile-sacd (mpd with SACD ISO support)

 These packages will never be a part of Archhpile distribution.
-Archphile is based on MPD and I don't suggest using an EQ.